javapathfinder/jpf-core/docs/jpf-core/ExceptionInjector.md

 If more than one exception specification is given, these need to be separated by semicolons ';' (commas cannot be used because they can appear within argument type lists of the target method).

-Method argument types have to be specified the same way as they are reported by 'javap', i.e. with fully qualified type names in dot notation (e.g. "`foo(java.lang.String,int[])`").
+Method argument types have to be specified the same way as they are reported by 'javap', i.e. with fully qualified type names in dot notation (e.g. "`foo(java.lang.String,int[](./)`").
 Return types can be omitted.

-`ei.throw_first` [`boolean`] - if true, throw exception on first bytecode instruction associated with the given (absolute or relative) source line.
+`ei.throw_first` [`boolean`](./ - if true, throw exception on first bytecode instruction associated with the given (absolute or relative) source line.
 If false, throw on last associated bytecode instruction

 ## Examples ##